simonwillems/meyers-briggs/README.md

 # Dev Diary

 - Commit #1: Start the Clock!
   - This simply adds the prompt as recieved and begins the dev diary.
-The next intention is to apply a fullstack boilerplate fo technologies.
+The next intention is to apply a fullstack boilerplate of technologies.

 - Commit #2: Add MERN Boilerplate
   - This adds a MERN (Mongo, Express, React, Node) Boilerplate to more quickly spin up a fullstack project.
 The intention of this stack is as follows: